-- 3 look after their health and wellbeing, seeking appropriate support where necessary - 3.1 identify anxiety and stress in themselves and recognise the potential impact on their practice - 3.2 understand the importance of their own mental and physical health and wellbeing strategies in maintaining fitness to practise - 3.3 understand how to take appropriate action if their health may affect their ability to practise safely and effectively, including seeking help and support when necessary - 3.4 develop and adopt clear strategies for physical and mental self-care and self-awareness, to maintain a high standard of professional effectiveness and a safe working environment - 4 practise as an autonomous professional, exercising their own professional judgement - 4.1 recognise that they are personally responsible for, and must be able to justify, their decisions and actions - 4.2 use their skills, knowledge and experience, and the information available to them, to make informed decisions and/or take action where necessary - 4.3 make reasoned decisions to initiate, continue, modify or cease treatment, or the use of techniques or procedures, and record the decisions and reasoning appropriately - 4.4 make and receive appropriate referrals, where necessary - 4.5 exercise personal initiative - 4.6 demonstrate a logical and systematic approach to problem-solving
+- 3: look after their health and wellbeing, seeking appropriate support where necessary - 3.1: identify anxiety and stress in themselves and recognise the potential impact on their practice

+- 3.2: understand the importance of their own mental and physical health and wellbeing strategies in maintaining fitness to practise - 3.3: understand how to take appropriate action if their health may affect their ability to practise safely and effectively, including seeking help and support when necessary - 3.4: develop and adopt clear strategies for physical and mental self-care and self-awareness, to maintain a high standard of professional effectiveness and a safe working environment

+4: practise as an autonomous professional, exercising their own professional judgement

+4.1: recognise that they are personally responsible for, and must be able to justify, their decisions and actions

-- 4.7 use research, reasoning and problem-solving skills when determining appropriate actions - 4.8 understand the need for active participation in training, supervision and mentoring in supporting high standards of practice, and personal and professional conduct, and the importance of demonstrating this in practice - 4.9 use a range of integrated skills and self-awareness to manage clinical challenges effectively in unfamiliar and unpredictable circumstances or situations - 4.10 make decisions about the most appropriate care pathways for service users and refer service users appropriately - recognise the impact of culture, equality and diversity on practice and practise in a non-discriminatory and inclusive manner - 5.1 respond appropriately to the needs of all groups and individuals in practice, recognising that this can be affected by difference of any kind including, but not limited to, protected characteristics, intersectional experiences and cultural differences - 5.2 understand equality legislation and apply it to their practice - 5.3 recognise the potential impact of their own values, beliefs and personal biases (which may be unconscious) on practice and take personal action to ensure all service users and carers are treated appropriately with respect and dignity
+- 4.2: use their skills, knowledge and experience, and the information available to them, to make informed decisions and/or take action where necessary - 4.3: make reasoned decisions to initiate, continue, modify or cease treatment, or the use of techniques or procedures, and record the decisions and reasoning appropriately - 4.4: make and receive appropriate referrals, where necessary - 4.5: exercise personal initiative - 4.6: demonstrate a logical and systematic approach to problem-solving - 4.7: use research, reasoning and problem-solving skills when determining appropriate actions - 4.8: understand the need for active participation in training, supervision and mentoring in supporting high standards of practice, and personal and professional conduct, and the importance of demonstrating this in practice

+- 4.9: use a range of integrated skills and self-awareness to manage clinical challenges effectively in unfamiliar and unpredictable circumstances or situations - 4.10: make decisions about the most appropriate care pathways for service users and refer service users appropriately not limited to, protected characteristics,1 intersectional experiences and cultural differences

+5: recognise the impact of culture, equality and diversity on practice and practise in a non-discriminatory and inclusive manner

+5.1: respond appropriately to the needs of all groups and individuals in practice, recognising that this can be affected by difference of any kind including, but

+- 5.2: understand equality legislation and apply it to their practice - 5.3: recognise the potential impact of their own values, beliefs and personal biases (which may be unconscious) on practice and take personal action to ensure all service users and carers are treated appropriately with respect and dignity - 5.4: understand the duty to make reasonable adjustments in practice and be able to make and support reasonable adjustments in their and others' practice

-&lt;sup>1 The Equality Act 2010 defines the protected characteristics as age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity.
+1 The Equality Act 2010 defines the protected characteristics as age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity.
 Equivalent equality legislation in Northern Ireland protects age, disability, gender, race, religion or belief and sexual orientation.